Kalapuya “Talking Stones” Cultural Walking Tour

 West Eugene Wetlands Walking Tour & Activity

 While listening to the Meadowlarks call and looking for lupine enjoy a fun educational activity on the importance of the wetlands!
-The 1/2 mile walking tour through the wetlands is ADA accessible and a great chance to explore a new part of Eugene.
-Be sure to hunt for the geocache!
+The Tsanchiifin Trail is a 1/2 mile walking tour through the wetlands, ADA accessible, and a great chance to explore a new part of Eugene.

 Willamette Resource and Educational Network is a nonprofit organization whose mission is to practice and promote land stewardship through education, partnerships and scientific research.
 Located in the West Eugene Wetlands, home to hundreds of plants and animals and over 3,000 acres of wetlands and uplands, we pride ourselves in providing opportunities for community members to engage in educational programs, conservation projects, research, and partnerships.
-Learn more about West Eugene Wetlands.
+Click here to learn more about West Eugene Wetlands.